ssorj/salty-pug/factory/README.md

 Responses are delayed (and thus acks are slowed) if a lot of things are currently being made.

-When the process of making the item is complete, the factory stores it in its inventory.
+When the process of making the item is complete, the factory updates its status to "made".
 You can then use `/api/ship-item` to send it to a store.

 ## Checking the status of an item